25 Eco-Friendly Baby and Pregnancy Brands to Support

 A 2021 Best of Pregnancy Award winner, Puracy makes high-quality and natural products that actually work.
 At its core, Puracy’s goal has always been to make effective, plant-based cleaning and personal care products that were gentle enough for newborns.
 Partnering with a team of chemists and doctors, two dads created a line of products that protect both families and the environment.
 Not only are their products made in the U.S., but they’re also fully biodegradable.
 All of Puracy’s bottles are recyclable and their refillable pouches save plastic, water and energy.
 To add to all this, the brand also gives back to children and families in need with every sale.

-Last year, Ergobaby launched Everlove, a sustainability initiative that takes responsibility for up to 96 percent of the carriers they have ever made.
+In 2020, Ergobaby launched Everlove, a sustainability initiative that takes responsibility for up to 96 percent of the carriers they have ever made.
 The program allows customers to sell back their baby carriers.
 The company then, after a thorough inspection, repairing and deep cleaning process, resells those carriers.
-More recently, the brand launched Aerloom, its newest carrier, made from an innovative, FormaKnit fabric that’s made to move and stretch.
+More recently, the brand launched Aerloom, a new carrier, made from an innovative, FormaKnit fabric that’s made to move and stretch.
 In fact, 87 percent of the knit is made with recycled polyester yarn and reuses up to 26 recycled plastic bottles.
 Not only does the new carrier have a lower carbon footprint, but it also comes in eco-friendly, recyclable packaging.

 Created in 1983 by a Swedish woman, Hanna Andersson is a children’s clothing line rooted in the Scandinavian principles of happiness and design.
 Plus, it’s committed to providing excellent quality in an eco-friendly way.
 Close to half of the brand’s annual units are made with organic cotton sourced from India, China and Peru and from farms that focus on the health of the soil, ecosystems and the people growing and harvesting the cotton.
 The cotton is also 80 percent rain-fed, reducing the amount of water needed to produce it.
 For Earth Day, the brand has also released a new line of pajamas that’s made sustainably and is great for skin sensitivities and allergies.

 Created in 1996, Eberjey has always been a strong supporter of creating products that make women feel beautiful and comfortable.
-Its Giving PJs collection is in partnership with One Tree Planted, which works to support global reforestation.
-As part of the partnership, one tree is planted for every set of pajamas purchased from the collection.
-Plus, last year the brand also took steps to transition to more sustainable textiles, including sustainable bamboo, organic pima cotton, recycled nylon and lenzing modal, which is mostly plant-based and has a lower environmental impact.
+The brand has also taken steps in recent years to transition to more sustainable textiles, including sustainable bamboo, organic pima cotton, recycled nylon and tencel modal, which is biodegradable and has a lower environmental impact.
+The brand is always looking for better environmental practices in fabrics, processes and packaging and constantly looking for ways to lighten their footprint.

 Mustela offers skincare products for pregnancy, babies and kids with an activist approach to minimize the impact their products have on people and the environment.
 A certified B Corporation, the brand sources natural and organic ingredients from responsible, plant-based regions, and, in the past three years, has downsized the water and energy required for production.
 In fact, the company is aiming to reach carbon neutrality (meaning zero emissions) by 2030.
 To date, the brand’s eco-friendly design has saved 142 tonnes of plastic and 65 tonnes of cardboard in product packaging since 2010.